 - This strategy can help address educational disparities and assist unemployed workers.
 The U.S. Department of Treasury has indicated that strategies that help achieve these outcomes are eligible for the use of Fiscal Recovery Funds.

 - Investments in this strategy are SLFRF-eligible as long as they are made in qualified census tracts or are designed to assist populations or communities disproportionately impacted by COVID-19.

-- Services may include career and academic advising, admissions counseling, access to advanced classes in health science subjects, practical work experiences and internships, and case management
+Providing support services: Programs vary in the services they offer, but common supports include career and academic advising, admissions counseling, access to advanced classes in health science subjects, practical work experiences and internships, skill-building workshops, or case management.

 - Target Population